 Are you ready?

-In light of these impending changes, it is a good time to consider your internal whistleblower program.
+In light of these recent changes, it is a good time to consider your internal whistleblower program.
 See how BDO can help: